-SURGERY: Beginning 6-12 weeks after neoadjuvant chemotherapy, participants may undergo local excision of tumor.
+SURGERY: Beginning 6-12 weeks after neoadjuvant chemotherapy, patients may undergo local excision of tumor.

-POST-OPERATIVE CHEMRADIATION THERAPY: Beginning 4-12 weeks after surgery, participants receive fluorouracil IV continuously 5 days a week or capecitabine orally (PO) twice daily (BID) 5 days a week.
-Participants also undergo radiation therapy in 30 fractions 5 days per week.
+POST-OPERATIVE CHEMRADIATION THERAPY: Beginning 4-12 weeks after surgery, patients receive fluorouracil IV continuously 5 days a week or capecitabine orally (PO) twice daily (BID) 5 days a week.
+Patients also undergo radiation therapy in 30 fractions 5 days per week.
 Treatment repeats for up to 6 weeks in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, participants are followed up every 3 months 3 years and then every 6 months for 2 years.
+After completion of study treatment, patients are followed up every 3 months 3 years and then every 6 months for 2 years.

 Fox Chase Cancer Center